mlin/hts-specs/htsget.md

 The `regions` parameter is an array of objects which describe the locations to be returned.
 Each location object contains a `referenceName`, which must always be present, and optional `start` and `end` tags.

-If `start` is not present, the region will begin at the first base in the given reference.

-If `end` is not present, the region will include all positions from `start` to the end of the reference.

-The end position must be strictly greater than the start.

-To return all bases for `chr1`, the client should use the request `"regions" : [ { "referenceName" : "chr1" } ]`.
+The first region in the example above shows how to return all reads for reference "chr1".

-To return a single base, the client should use and end position one greater than the start, for example:
+To return reads covering a single base, the client should use an end position one greater than the start, as shown in the second region in the example which requests the 1000th base of reference "chr2".
-`"regions" : [ { "referenceName" : "chr1", "start" : 1000, "end" : 1001 } ]`.

 The regions list acts as a filter on the requested file.
 Records that overlap the requested regions will be returned in the order that they occurred in the original file.